WHAT IS SEVER’S DISEASE?

 As children become more active in sport during the growing years, children may complain of pain in one or both heels shortly after running, engaging in sports or even walking.

-The pain is centered at the back of, or under the heel.
+The pain is centred at the back of, or under the heel.
 The cause of heel pain in children is usually reported in 8 to 14 year olds.

 Assessment of a child’s mechanical foot functions, foot posture and shoe wear patterns can assist in diagnosing and treating the condition.
 Treatments may include: